 - You’re not going to mess it up, so USE them!

-If you are feeling a bit thirsty, and ready to try out some of the bitters you’ve had lying around, here’s a great recipe from Craig.
+If you are feeling thirsty and ready to use some of your bitters, here’s a great recipe from Craig.
 If you don’t have any bitters, or would like to experiment with some new flavors, you can order Crude’s bitters and shrubs here.

 - 1 cube sugar or a tsp of sugar, honey, or simple syrup